Characterization of the gravitational wave spectrum from sound waves within the sound shell model

 The spectral shape is therefore encoded in $\zeta_\Pi$.
-We note that, as discussed in the previous section, the UETC of the velocity field in this limit should be taken from \Eq{lim_k0_UETC}, so it does not depend on the time difference $\tau_-$ when $k \ll 1/(2 \cs \delta \tfin)$.
+We note that, as discussed in the previous section, the UETC of the velocity field in this limit should be taken from \Eq{lim_k0_UETC}, so it does not only depend on the time difference $\tau_-$ when $k \ll 1/(2 \cs \delta \tfin)$.

 At equal times, \Eq{p_Pi} becomes

 where $\zeta_\Pi (K) \leq 1$ is a monotonically decreasing function, shown in \Fig{zeta_Pi} for the benchmark phase transitions of \Fig{kinetic_spectra}.
 This condition can be understood from the derivative of ${\cal C} \zeta_\Pi$ with respect to $K$,